 An oral frenum is a tissue that connects two structures inside your mouth.
 Aberrant frenal attachment may lead to gum recession.
-In addition, abnormally high frenal attachment may prevent closure of midline space between two upper central incisors when the patient is wearing braces.
-When aberrant frenum is situated at the base of the tongue known as “tongue-tie”, the individual may have problems in feeding, swallowing, and speech.
-Frenectomy or frenuloplasty is a procedure whereby the frenum is removed or reduced.
+In addition, abnormally high frenal attachment may prevent closure of midline space between the two upper central incisors, when the patient is wearing braces.
+When the aberrant frenum is situated at the base of the tongue, known as “tongue-tie”, the individual may have problems in feeding, swallowing, and speech.
+Frenectomy, or frenuloplasty, is a procedure whereby the frenum is removed or reduced.

-An oral vestibule is the space between inside of the cheek and the cheek side of the teeth.
-It is not uncommon for individuals who have lost many teeth over many years to have “shallow” vestibule that may interfere with denture seating, toothbrushing and flossing.
-Moreover, individuals who have dental implants with a history of tooth loss years ago may also have shallow vestibule around their implants.
-Vestibuloplasty is a treatment to deepen the vestibule to create more room between the inside of the cheek and the teeth/implants, facilitating better denture seating and providing more room for brushing/flossing teeth/dental implants.
+An oral vestibule is the space between inside of the cheek and side of the teeth touching the cheek.
+It is not uncommon for individuals who have lost many teeth over many years to have “shallow” vestibule that may interfere with denture seating, toothbrushing, and flossing.
+Moreover, individuals who have dental implants, with a history of tooth loss years ago, may also have shallow vestibule around their implants.
+Vestibuloplasty is a treatment to deepen the vestibule to create more room between the inside of the cheek and the teeth/implants, facilitating better denture seating, and providing more room for brushing and flossing teeth and dental implants.